Jealous Guy: Recording

 Lennon recorded "Jealous Guy" on 24 May 1971 at Ascot Sound Studios, where his vocals were overdubbed on 29 May 1971.
 String overdubs took place on 4 July 1971 at the Record Plant, in New York City.
 Musicians included Mike Pinder of the Moody Blues and Joey Molland and Tom Evans of Badfinger.

+Nicky Hopkins plays the distinctive piano part that runs through the song.
+His performance drew praise from those attending the sessions, including Yoko Ono.

 Release

 Lennon's recording of "Jealous Guy" was released on the Imagine album in 1971.
-It was not released as a single until November 1985, five years after Lennon's murder, and four-and-a-half years after Roxy Music had taken their cover of the song to number one.
-Accompanied on the B-side by "Going Down on Love", a track from Walls and Bridges (1974), the single reached number 65 in the UK charts.
+It was not released as a single until November 1985, five years after Lennon's murder and four-and-a-half years after Roxy Music's version was released.
+Accompanied on the B-side by "Going Down on Love", a track from Walls and Bridges (1974), the single reached number 65 on the UK charts.

-In the United States, the single reached number 80 on the Billboard Hot 100 in November 1988, in conjunction with the release of the film Imagine: John Lennon.
+In the United States, the single reached number 80 on the Billboard Hot 100 in November 1988 in conjunction with the release of the documentary film Imagine: John Lennon.
 "Jealous Guy" also peaked at number 22 on the Hot Adult Contemporary chart.

-Reception
+Critical reception

+Stereogum contributors Timothy and Elizabeth Bracy rated it as Lennon's second best solo song behind "Instant Karma!", saying that "we have Lennon at his most wounded and vulnerable, confessing to every manner of emotional extortion, and somehow still on the defensive" in a song with "a melody worthy of anything the Beatles ever produced."

-Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's 3rd greatest solo love song, calling it "one of his most mature piano melodies."
+Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's third greatest solo love song, calling it "one of his most mature piano melodies."